Biography

 Educated in Britain, France and Mexico, Lawrence Blair earned his doctorate at Lancaster University, England, with a thesis which explored and defined the field of Psycho-Anthropology.
 This was subsequently published as the highly successful book: Rhythms of Vision – The Changing Patterns of Belief.

-He is also the writer, presenter and co-producer (with his late brother Lorne) of the PBS and BBC TV adventure series Ring of Fire, winner of two EMMY awards, aired in over sixty nations, and introduced by Richard Gere.
+He is also the writer, presenter and co-producer (with his late brother Lorne) of the PBS and BBC TV adventure series Ring of Fire, winner of two Emmy awards, aired in over sixty nations, and introduced by Richard Gere.
 Lawrence also wrote the companion book Ring of Fire, describing the brothers' astounding ten years of filming their Indonesian explorations.
-The book remained for ten weeks on the UK’s TOP TEN BEST SELLER LIST.
+The book remained for ten weeks on the UK’s Top Ten Bestsellers list.

 In 2005 and 2006 he wrote, presented and co-produced for SKY TV UK, the 5-part series Myths Magic and Monsters.
 Lawrence has lectured and appeared widely on international radio and tv, elucidating psycho-anthropology, tribal mysticism and the ‘secrets’ of Indonesia.